 From left to right: Chris Nye is an accomplished artist, dog trainer, community leader and grandmother with severe asthma who is eager to rejoin her family.
 Demika Rogers is a talented chef, actor and founder of the Women of Influence program, who suffers from severe asthma and deserves a second chance.
 Anthony Martinez is 84-years-old and has spent 30 years incarcerated.

 Watch the recording of “The Redemption Campaign: Embracing Clemency Webinar” to learn about the Redemption Campaign in an educational webinar.
 Hear from family members with incarcerated loved ones, learn more about mass incarceration in Colorado and find out why the Governor must use his clemency powers to bring our neighbors safely home.

 Watch the story of Ronald Johnson.
 Ron is 62-year-old father and grandfather who has turned his life around in prison after being convicted of non-violent offenses related to substance abuse.

 Watch the story of Anthony Martinez.
 Anthony is 84-years-old and suffering from renal failure, as well as other serious medical conditions including dementia.
-He is currently incarcerated in the Sterling Correctional Facility, site of one of Colorado’s largest COVID-19 outbreaks with almost 600 active COVID-19 cases.
-The ACLU of Colorado is happy to share that after having spent over 30 years behind bars for a series of robberies, he will finally be released to live with his family.
+The ACLU of Colorado is happy to share that after having spent over 30 years behind bars for a series of robberies, was finally released to live with his family.
 In the midst of this public health crisis, many more incarcerated people as vulnerable as Anthony, could and should be immediately released to safely live out their remaining years with family.